SAO Instructors

 • Prof. Duncan Forbes has been a faculty member in the Swinburne Centre for Astrophysics & Supercomputing since August 2000.
 A New Zealander, who did his PhD at Cambridge, Duncan has also spent time at the Space Telescope Science Institute, Lick Observatory in California and most recently as a Senior Lecturer at the University of Birmingham in England.
 Over the years, he has worked on various aspects of galaxy evolution with a recent fondnes for globular clusters in external galaxies.

-• AST80003 (co-coded AST30002 for undergrads) Cosmology and the Large-scale Structure of the Universe: Terry Bridges (Past Instructor), Prof. Darren Croton
+• AST80003 (co-coded AST30002 for undergrads) Cosmology and the Large-scale Structure of the Universe

-• Dr Kurt Liffman has a B.Sc.(Hons) in Mathematics from the University of Melbourne and PhD in astrophysics from the Department of Physics and Astronomy, Rice University (Houston, TX).
+• Assoc.
+Prof. Kurt Liffman has a B.Sc.(Hons) in Mathematics from the University of Melbourne and PhD in astrophysics from the Department of Physics and Astronomy, Rice University (Houston, TX).
 Kurt has worked on problems related to the formation of the Solar System at NASA's Johnson Space Center (Houston, TX) and AMES Research Center (Mountain View, CA).
 Kurt also worked at the CSIRO, where he was affiliated with the astrophysics group at the Australia Telescope National Facility .
 He currently works at Swinburne as a research scientist and sessional lecturer at SAO.
 Kurt is also a visiting scientist at the Hawai'i Institute of Geophysics and Planetology.
 Around two decades ago, Kurt and Michael J. I Brown published a theory suggesting that the some major components found in meteorites (and, possibly, the planets) were formed or reprocessed close to the early Sun and distributed through-out the early Solar System by bipolar jet flows or accretional flows that were produced close to the early Sun in the first few million years of the Solar System.
 This theory has obtained some preliminary observational confirmation with observations from the Spitzer Space Telescope that show exactly this process occurring in the protostellar systems Ex Lup and HOPS 68.
-Kurt is currently working with Prof. Sarah Maddison (Swinburne) and the Swinburne planetary science/astrophysics group on projects to better understand how Stellar Systems are formed.

 • Prof. Adam Deller studied electronic engineering at Swinburne University as an undergraduate before receiving a PhD in astrophysics from Swinburne in 2009.
 Since then, he has been awarded postdoctoral fellowships at the National Radio Astronomy Observatory (www.nrao.edu) and the Netherlands Institute for Radio Astronomy before taking up a staff astronomer position at ASTRON and then returning Swinburne as a staff member.
 His research focuses on the physics of compact objects (neutron stars and black holes) primarily by way of observations with radio telescopes.
 A current focus is uncovering the origin of Fast Radio Bursts (FRBs), which are enormously powerful millisecond-duration radio flashes that appear to be generated outside our own Galaxy.
 Closer to home, he also studies neutron stars within the Milky Way galaxy, both in the form of radio pulsars, and X-ray binaries (where the neutron star is accreting gas from a companion object).
 His specialty is performing astrometry on these systems, using radio telescopes spread across continents to make carefully calibrated images with extremely high angular resolution.
 This links with his interest in radio astronomy instrumentation: he has developed the "DiFX" distributed correlator that is used by a number of operational radio interferometers, and is involved with a number of working groups contributing to the design of the forthcoming Square Kilometre Array (SKA).
 He has previously instructed both Exploring the Solar System and Computational Astrophysics.

-• AST80013 Major Project - Observational Astronomy: Melissa Hulbert (Past Instructor), Giovanna Pugliese (Current Instructor)
+• AST80013 Major Project - Observational Astronomy: Melissa Hulbert, Giovanna Pugliese, Ryan Shannon (see above)

 facebook twitter